 I bought two Hemnes bookcases from IKEA, a large one and a small one — I used the larger version for this project.
 I like the Hemnes shelves because they are solid wood and have a little bit more of a classic feel than the Billy bookcases that are very popular.
 They cost a little more, but I think the higher price is worth it for a more classic design and better feel.

 I assembled the bookcases, but before I added the back board on each, I gave it two coats of Martha Stewart Mariner paint (by Glidden, but sadly discontinued!)
-I picked up at Home Depot.

 I love the contrast of the gray-blue paint against the white of the shelves.